wodny/crasher/README.md

 make && make test
 ```

-In 2010 I noticed that viewing many GIFs in a row using gpicview renders my
+In 2010 I noticed that viewing many GIFs in a row using gpicview renders
-Linux unresponsive.
-There is very little I can do in such a situation.
-Rarely
+my Linux unresponsive.
+There is very little I can do in such
+a situation.
+I cannot switch to another terminal.
+Rarely after some
-after some minutes the om nom nom killer kicks in and saves the day.
+minutes the om nom nom killer kicks in and saves the day.
+Nevertheless,
-Nevertheless, usually I end up using Alt+SysRq+B.
+usually I end up using Alt+SysRq+B.

 What happens is gpicview exhausting whole available memory in such
 a pattern that userspace becomes unresponsive.
 This tool allocates